Cordyceps Sinensis vs Militaris: What’s the Best Cordyceps Supplement?

 Cordyceps militaris supplement

-The Cordyceps militaris supplements by Real Mushrooms uses only the actual mushroom (fruiting body) to ensure optimal levels of the health-supporting compounds that unique to this mushroom, such as cordycepin.
+The Cordyceps militaris supplements by Real Mushrooms uses only the actual mushroom (fruiting body) to ensure optimal levels of the health-supporting bioactive compounds that unique to this mushroom, such as cordycepin.

 Learn More About Cordyceps Benefits & Uses

-Yes, it’s important to understand the differences between Cordyceps sinensis vs militaris to ensure you’re getting the best Cordyceps supplement.
-However, there’s so much more to learn about this fascinating mushroom!
+Yes, it’s important to understand the differences between Cordyceps sinensis vs. C. militaris to ensure you’re getting the best Cordyceps supplement.

 Read our other articles to get to know the advantages and uses of this unique health-supporting fungus: